A breathtaking marvel nestled in a canyon, where nature’s splendor meets a testament to devotion and miraculous tales.

 One beautiful destination is the South part of Colombia.
 Attend Mass for a nice spiritual experience, then venture around for shopping and try the food.
 Very nice place for picture takers and family travel.
 Take the cable ride to make it even smoother.

 Incredibly beautiful and fascinating piece of art in the Colombian Andes.
 The trip from Pasto is supposed to be two hours but the road is in construction so there was a delay and it took four hours total.
 The time spent however was worth it to see the incredible Andes mountains.
-The las Lajas Sanctuary is really amazing and a MUST see in southwest COL.

 The Sanctuary of "Nuestra señora del Rosario de Las Lajas" is a temple for Christian worship and veneration.
 This sanctuary is located in Ipiales, department of Nariño, in southern Colombia (at the border with Ecuador), it's a good place to visit.
 You can go to the museum, church, gift shop, etc.